 Construction began in August 2021 and will continue until the end of 2022.

-Elements that were primarily under construction in 2021 and in early 2022 are expected to be returned to user groups at the beginning of September 2022 in time for school.
+Elements that were primarily under construction in 2021 and in early 2022 are expected to be returned to user groups in mid-August 2022.

-Construction activities anticipated for 2022 include the laneway resurfacing behind Louis St. Laurent Catholic Junior/High school (this area will be closed to the public for the majority of August), the renewal of the two north sports fields, the running track, the jump pit, the asphalt pathways, the court surfacing and lighting, the remainder of the irrigation work and the low-impact development infrastructure.
+Construction activities anticipated for 2022 include the laneway resurfacing, the renewal of the 2 north sports fields, the running track, the jump pit, the asphalt pathways, the court surfacing and lighting, the remainder of the irrigation work, and the low-impact development infrastructure.